hsnaydd/buttono/README.md

 ## Thanks

-Huge thanks to [Ali Kemal Akçay](https://dribbble.com/akemal) for his awesome website design and also thanks to [Erdem](https://dribbble.com/erdemkirmitci) for the beautiful logo.
+Huge thanks to [Ali Kemal Akçay](https://dribbble.com/akemal) for his awesome website design and also thanks to [Erdem Kirmitci](https://dribbble.com/erdemkirmitci) for the beautiful logo.

 ## License